 But FICO doesn’t disclose its exact algorithm.
-So, there is a risk that a new hard credit inquiry on your credit report can reduce your credit score slightly.
-When you have many hard inquiries (for example, more than about four per year) it can become problematic when applying for new credit cards due to certain card issuer qualification standards.
+So, there is a risk that a new hard credit inquiry on your credit report could reduce your credit score slightly.
+Plus, when you have many hard inquiries (for example, more than about four per year), it can become problematic when applying for new credit cards due to certain card issuer qualification standards.

-If you apply for many accounts all at once or over a short period of time, you could see your credit scores drop significantly.
-If you have relatively few credit accounts or a short credit history, the impact of hard inquiries could be more significant.
+If you apply for many accounts all at once or over a short period of time, there’s a risk you could see your credit scores drop significantly.
+And, if you have relatively few credit accounts or a short credit history, the impact of hard inquiries could be more significant.

 Hard inquiries impact FICO scores for one year, even though they stay on credit reports for two years.